 The City of Zagreb, the capital of Croatia, was founded 900 years ago.
 Although as with most European cities, habitation occurred in the thickly forested past at a time when mists would swirl and wolves would howl and myths were born out of fear.
 It is nestled along the River Sava which is a tributary of the Danube and would have been a hallowed transport network in a land that was once wild.

 Once in the city though, especially if you are not here for very long, you may entirely forget that a river runs through this urban amalgamation.
 Zagreb is bigger than Paris (at least geographically), but it feels quite provincial.
 Never the less, it is important to remember that this is the centre of intellectual development in the region and one of the main transport hubs connecting Central Europe with the Mediterranean and South East Europe.
-And in many ways it feels exactly that, it has some of the food culture and cuisine from Italy; the techno, indie club vibe of Berlin; the creep of communism from its time as Yugoslavia – the war recovered from but very vividly remembered.
+And in many ways it feels exactly that, it has some of the food culture and cuisine from Italy; the techno, indie club vibe of Berlin; the creep of communism, and a tinge of the Baltics – the war recovered from but very vividly remembered.

 The day was a little underway by the time I prized my eyes open.
 So I sat a moment, at the window, sipping cold water and drinking in the view.
 I’d rather be nursing a cup of tea, but they didn’t do that sort of thing here.
 There are no teabags in little packets, sachets of coffee, little milk cartons and those weird, but surprisingly tasty biscuits at the Hotel Panorama.
 Everywhere is different and sometimes leaving behind the rituals of home is difficult, but necessary.
 Tea is just something I miss though.
 I should really start to bring my own supplies, but I don’t think a travel kettle would fit in my tiny bag packed with Tetris like skills.
 So artfully squished and pulled together, it can always be counted on to incur no additional costs on a budget flight.